USC Online MA in Gerontology (MAG) and Master of Aging Services Management (MASM) Programs

 The University of Southern California campuses are located in the heart of Los Angeles: the University Park Campus and the Health Sciences Campus.

 Study Plan: Courses are offered in 15-week semesters.
 Students can expect to spend 15-20 hours studying each week.
-Class sizes are capped at 20 students.
 Students can graduate in 18 months or more.
 Start dates are offered in spring, summer, and fall.

 Coursework: The MA in gerontology consists of 20 core credits and eight elective credits for a total of 28 credits.
 Core courses include perspectives on a changing society: an introduction to aging; life span developmental psychology; the mind and body connection through the lifespan; life span developmental sociology; and social policy and aging.
 Electives include counseling older adults and their families; administration and system management in programs for older adults; case studies in leadership and change management; the aging family; and micronutrients, health, and longevity.